-ITM has operated from their Nelson, Pascoe Street factory since 2000.
+ITM Frame & Truss operated from their Nelson, Pascoe Street factory from 2000 – 2019.
+During 2019 a new purpose built factory was constructed for our operation at Lower Queen Street, Richmond.
 With 1,165m2 of laid out factory, two assembly lines and the latest Spida computerised machinery running two assembly lines we have plenty of capacity.
 A standard 200m2 house can be cut and assembled within a single day.

 Our Frames and Trusses are predominantly built in Douglas Fir produced from local companies and resources.
 Douglas Fir is naturally strong, stiff, stable and durable which makes it ideal for structural framing, and because it naturally resists moisture and decay it can be used in much of your home without any treatment.